ranjankumar03/100-days-of-code/log.md

 **Thoughts**: Feeling great about POST and GET routes.

 ### SKIPPED April 22nd, 2017 because I was camping.

 ### Day 76: April 23rd, 2017

 **Today's Progress**: Coded for 32 minutes.
 Reached 73% on Web Dev course.

 **Thoughts**: Need to keep back in the groove after my day off camping yesterday.
 Didn't hit my goal of 75% by April 24th but I'll make up for it this week.

+### Day 77: April 24th, 2017

+**Today's Progress**: Coded for 38 minutes.
+Reached 75% on Web Dev course.

+**Thoughts**: Didn't have a ton of time today but was able to at least hit 75% today.
+Only 3% behind for my progress.